 Person of Interest: He's a former spy disowned by the CIA.
 He's an independently wealthy inventor with a machine that spies on everyone.
 Together, They Prevent Crime!

-This seems to be the premise of the new Hannibal series: he's an empath FBI agent, he's a cannibal psychologist.
+This seems to be the premise of Hannibal: he's an unusually empathic FBI agent, he's a cannibalistic psychologist.
 They hunt serial killers!
-And get increasingly and quietly drawn into madness/increasingly and quietly draw into madness, respectively.
+And get subtly driven to madness by his partner/subtly drive his partner to madness, respectively.

 On the other hand; He's the aforementioned laid-back amnesiac ghost.
 He's the ghost of a hyperactive puppy pomeranian who will do anything to protect his little miss.
 They fight crime!